quasarstream/shaka-php/README.md

 - Built from source, see [Build Instructions](https://google.github.io/shaka-packager/html/build_instructions.html) for details.

-For users that get prebuilt binary: Please rename `packager-'OS'` to `packager` and add the path of shaka packager to your system PATH.(e.g. 'packager-win.exe' to 'packager.exe')
+For users who get prebuilt binary: Please rename `packager-'OS'` to `packager` and add the path of shaka packager to your system PATH.(e.g. 'packager-win.exe' to 'packager.exe')

 ### Installing Package